Proteinuria Life Insurance Underwriting

 You may have had lab work recently that came back with high protein in urine levels, also known as proteinuria.

-If you were applying for life insurance and your paramed exam lab results indicate high levels of protein, your life insurance application may have been postponed.
+If you were applying for life insurance and your paramed exam lab results indicate high protein levels, your life insurance application may have been postponed.

 How Does Proteinuria Affect Life Insurance?

-Proteinuria is a term used to describe elevated levels of protein in your urine.
+Proteinuria is a term used to describe elevated protein levels in your urine.